webJose/wj.ObjectComparer/README.md

 Its most common usage is applications that rely heavily on data modeling.
 It can be used to quickly determine changes between versions of a data record, or taking decisions about the differences in data between a model and a corresponding ViewModel, for instance.

+## How to Install

+The simplest way is via NuGet.
+The package is published @ [https://www.nuget.org/packages/wj.ObjectComparer].
+If not, then the source code can be compiled and the resulting DLL file can be referenced directly.

 ## Quickstart

 Follow these simple steps: